Why Is Data Quality Important to Your Sales Team?

 Chapter 1

-It is important to understand that just as important as technology and data sources, is process and leadership.
+It is important to understand that just as important as technology and data sources are process and leadership.
+Effective data management requires strong processes to ensure data integrity, accuracy, and relevance.
+This includes regular data hygiene practices, such as:

 Make data quality a priority